-Definition: An interest rate swap is a contract between two counter parties who agree to exchange the future interest rate payments they make on loans or bonds.
-These two counter parties are banks, businesses, hedge funds or investors.
+An interest rate swap is a contract between two counterparties who agree to exchange the future interest rate payments they make on loans or bonds.
+These two counterparties are banks, businesses, hedge funds, or investors.

 The counterparties make payments on loans or bonds of the same size.
 This is called the notional principle.
 In a swap, they only exchange interest payments, not the bond itself.

-In the past, receivers and sellers either found each other or were brought together by investment and commercial banks that charged a fee for administering the contract.
+In the past, receivers and sellers either found each other or were brought together by investment and commercial banks.
+These banks charged a fee for administering the contract.
 In the modern swap market, large banks act as market makers or dealers.
-This means they act as the either the buyer or seller themselves.
-Counter parties only have to worry about the credit worthiness of the bank and not that of the other counter party.
+They act as either the buyer or seller themselves.
+Counterparties only have to worry about the creditworthiness of the bank and not that of the other counterparty.
 Instead of charging a fee, banks set up bids and ask prices for each side of the deal.
-(Source: “What Are Interest Rate Swaps and How Do They Work?,” Pacific Investment Management Company, January 2008.)

 - ACME Anvil Co. pays ACME Catapult Corp.
 8 percent fixed.